 If you have a true orthodontic emergency like a hit to the mouth that can’t be handled with one of the below suggestions and it’s outside our regular office hours please call the office and follow the prompts so we can get back in touch with you.
 Someone from the team of Paquette Orthodontics will return your call as soon as possible.

-Please don't wait until you arrive for you next regularly scheduled appointment to let us know about something loose or broken.
+Please don’t wait until you arrive for your next regularly scheduled appointment to let us know about something loose or broken.
 If we know ahead of time, we can often adjust the length of your appointment to make the repair.

 Click here to check out our YouTube videos on Orthodontic Care.